(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 – cyberaxis.wordpress.com)

 “There is a legend about a bird which sings just once in its life, more sweetly than any other creature on the face of the earth.
 From the moment it leaves the nest it searches for a thorn tree, and does not rest until it has found one.
 Then, singing among the savage branches, it impales itself upon the longest, sharpest spine.
 And, dying, it rises above its own agony to outcarol the lark and the nightingale.
 One superlative song, existence the price.
 But the whole world stills to listen, and God in His heaven smiles.
 For the best is only bought at the cost of great pain… Or so says the legend.” — Colleen McCullough (The Thorn Birds)

 This is the paradox of Selena and Selenidad : a collective apprehension of what had been, through what had just been lost – a phenomenon Deborah Paredez describes as “the performance of memory.”
-Over a decade and half later it shows no signs of abating.
+Over two decade later, it shows no signs of abating.
 Perhaps there is a tale somewhere in here that still has to be told in a time and space bigger and a bit more removed from what has just unfolded.
 Perhaps we are just be too close to the rupture of Selena’s death to comprehend anything beyond what we tell little children.

 We will try and keep things in perspective, cognizant of the time and place of her story’s unfolding; but even after factoring in the cult of personality and inevitable worship of celebrities, there is still something about Selena that transcends the American cultural froth: the sweet little girl who stumbled upon stardom on a fated lark and the multitudes who all of a sudden realized what they had – only to lose it in the very next moment.
 Against such charms there are no talismans, personal or otherwise, even amongst the most hard-bitten.
 The terminally jaded.
 Those in doubt should read the accounts of other musicians’ encounters with Selena to get a sense of what this is all about – what Selena was all about.
 This may, perhaps be the nub of the story: octave pyros and belters are born every minute, but melters are much harder to find.